 Healing the sacroiliac joint requires the practitioner to be mindful of all movements.

 The goal is to safely advance the strength and function of the SI joint.

-Study with Leslie Howard and YogaUOnline - Finding Your Root: Yoga for Pelvic Floor Health.
+Study with Leslie Howard and YogaUOnline - Surprising Truths about Pelvic Floor Disorders and How Yoga Can Help

 Ram Rao, Ph.D.
 With a doctorate in Neuroscience, Ram presently serves as a Research Associate Professor at the Buck Institute for Research on Aging.
 He focuses on various aspects of age-associated neurodegenerative diseases with emphasis on Alzheimer’s disease.
 In addition, Ram completed the academic training at the California College of Ayurveda (CCA) and received his certification as Clinical Ayurvedic Specialist.
 He has been a faculty of the California College of Ayurveda and teaches in their Nevada City location.
 Ram is also a dedicated Hatha yoga practitioner and is a Registered Yoga Teacher from Yoga Alliance USA.
 In his spare time, he offers consultations in YAMP techniques (Yoga, Ayurveda, Meditation & Pranayama).
 Ram has published several articles in major Yoga/Ayurveda magazines and has been a featured speaker in several national and international meetings and symposia.
 He is a member of the National Ayurvedic Medical Association (NAMA) and is on the Research Board of the Association of Ayurvedic Professionals of North America (AAPNA).